maurergroup/maurergroup.github.io/src/content/publications/graphene-structure-2024.md

 ---
-title: "Structure of Graphene on Cu(111): Strain, Doping, and Interaction"
+title: "Structure of Graphene Grown on Cu(111): X-Ray Standing Wave Measurement and Density Functional Theory Prediction"
 authors:
   - "M. A. Stoodley"
   - "L. A. Rochford"